oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 consider in our work."
 ---

-Our new paper, *[Entropic entanglement criteria in phase space](https://arxiv.org/abs/2106.08788)*, has just appeared on the arXiv!
+Our new paper, *[Entropic entanglement criteria in phase space](https://arxiv.org/abs/2106.08788)*, has recently appeared on the arXiv!

 It is well known that entanglement is incredibly hard not just to measure, but also to witness.
-In our new paper, we develop a new method to witnessing entanglement that relies on measuring the entropy.
+In our new paper, we develop a new method to witness entanglement that relies on measuring the entropy.

 Entropy in information theory measures how much missing information or 'uncertainty' there is with a particular measurement.
 A common example used to conceptualise entropy is a biased coin flip.
 Say we have a coin that has probability $p$ of landing on heads, and probability $1-p$ to land on tails.
 If $p=0.5$, the entropy is maximised.
 This is because before we make the measurement, there is maximal uncertainty to what the result will be.
 Now, if $p=0$ or $p=1$, the entropy is zero!
 We already know what the outcome will be before even flipping the coin, and hence there is no uncertainty in the measurement of the coin.

-Entropy is a promising resource for measuring entanglement as it describes the *entire* probability distribution of a particular measurement.
+Entropy is a promising resource for measuring entanglement as it captures the *entire* probability distribution of a particular measurement.
 Many entanglement measures rely on second-order moments of a distribution, but entropies can capture *all* the moments.
-Entropic entanglement measures already exist, however our method exploits a different measurement that uses a particular distribution known as the [Husimi distribution](https://en.wikipedia.org/wiki/Husimi_Q_representation), $Q(x,p)$.
+Entropic entanglement measures already exist, however our method exploits a different type of measurement that measures a particular distribution known as the [Husimi distribution](https://en.wikipedia.org/wiki/Husimi_Q_representation), $Q(x,p)$.
 The Husimi distribution has a entropy associated to it called the [Wehrl entropy](https://en.wikipedia.org/wiki/Wehrl_entropy), $S_W(Q)$.

-The Husimi distribution contains all the information of the quantum state, and the most interesting thing about it is that it is measureable!
+The Husimi distribution contains all the information of the quantum state, and the great thing about it is that it can be measured!
 In quantum optics systems, it is well-established that the Husimi distribution is accessed via heterodying (see, e.g., [this book](https://onlinelibrary.wiley.com/doi/book/10.1002/3527602976) by Schleich).
-More recently, it has been shown the Husimi distribution is also measureable in spinor Bose-Einstein condensates (see [this recent preprint](https://arxiv.org/abs/2105.12219)).
+More recently, it has been shown the Husimi distribution can be measured in spinor Bose-Einstein condensates (see [this recent preprint](https://arxiv.org/abs/2105.12219)).

 In our paper, we consider two subsystems $1$ and $2$.
 They have canonical variables $x_j$ and $p_j$ that satisfy the commutation relation $[x_j,p_j] = i\hbar\delta_{jk}$.
 Jumping straight to the result, our method relies on measuring the Wehrl entropy of the two